KSP-KOS/KOS/doc/source/general/cpu_hardware.rst

 better way to do this.*

 Remember that triggers aren't *quite* true multi-threading.
-If you make a trigger ``WAIT``, you're making the entire program wait.
+If you make a trigger ``WAIT UNTIL AG1.``, you're making the entire program wait.
 If you make the main-line code ``WAIT``, there is a mechanism to make triggers fire off during that ``WAIT`` because triggers can interrupt main line code, and in fact that's their intended purpose - to behave as interrupts.